andreigi/oliodigest/_pages/bitcopy.md

 ****

 Now is the time to make your bitcoins work for you.
 Copy trading winning traders is the best because it frees up time for you to do other things.

-I will update this page with the most profitable copy trader so you don't have to research.